HomeSpan/HomeSpan/docs/Reference.md

   * the default OTA password for new HomeSpan devices is "homespan-ota"
   * this can be changed via the [HomeSpan CLI](CLI.md) using the 'O' command
   * note enabling OTA reduces the number of HAP Controller Connections by 1
   * OTA Safe Mode will be enabled by default unless the second argument is specified and set to *false*.
 HomeSpan OTA Safe Mode checks to ensure that sketches uploaded to an existing HomeSpan device are themselves HomeSpan sketches, and that they also have OTA enabled.
-See [HomeSpan OTA](OTA.md) for details
+See [HomeSpan OTA Safe Mode](OTA.md#homespan-safe-load-mode) for details

 * `void enableAutoStartAP()`
   * enables automatic start-up of WiFi Access Point if WiFi Credentials are **not** found at boot time